R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Introduction

 \section{Introduction}

-In recent years, Large Language Models (LLMs) Reinforcement learning (RL) has become a central paradigm for improving the reasoning capabilities of large language models (LLMs), underpinning approaches such as Reinforcement Learning from Human Feedback (RLHF)~\cite{DBLP:conf/nips/ChristianoLBMLA17, ouyang2022training} and Verifiable-Reward-based fine-tuning (RLVR)~\cite{DBLP:journals/corr/abs-2411-15124, DBLP:journals/corr/abs-2501-12948}, and have achieved remarkable success in complex reasoning tasks, including mathematical problem solving, code generation, and multi-step decision making \cite{deepseekai2025deepseekv3technicalreport, DBLP:journals/corr/abs-2503-09501, ouyang2022training, DBLP:journals/corr/abs-2501-12948, DBLP:journals/corr/abs-2503-14476}.
+In recent years, Reinforcement Learning (RL) for Large Language Models (LLMs) has become a central paradigm for improving their reasoning capabilities.
+It underpins approaches such as Reinforcement Learning from Human Feedback (RLHF)~\cite{DBLP:conf/nips/ChristianoLBMLA17, ouyang2022training} and Verifiable-Reward-based fine-tuning (RLVR)~\cite{DBLP:journals/corr/abs-2411-15124, DBLP:journals/corr/abs-2501-12948}, and has achieved remarkable success in complex reasoning tasks such as mathematical problem solving ang code generation~\cite{deepseekai2025deepseekv3technicalreport, DBLP:journals/corr/abs-2503-09501, ouyang2022training, DBLP:journals/corr/abs-2501-12948, DBLP:journals/corr/abs-2503-14476}.
 By optimizing models directly against task-specific or preference-based reward signals, RL enables LLMs to move beyond pure imitation and exhibit stronger performance on complex reasoning tasks~\cite{DBLP:conf/nips/StiennonO0ZLVRA20, DBLP:conf/nips/ShinnCGNY23}.

-In existing RL methods such as PPO \cite{DBLP:journals/corr/SchulmanWDRK17} and GRPO \cite{DBLP:journals/corr/abs-2402-03300}, a single policy network generates responses at inference time and optimization trajectories during training.
-However, an inherent gap exists between the \emph{ideal response} for inference and the \emph{ideal optimization trajectories} required for training.
-The former emphasizes accuracy and consistency, and thus tolerates homogeneous outputs, whereas the latter requires high diversity and broad solution-space coverage that even includes informative erroneous paths to provide effective gradient signals.
-However, since both objectives are enforced within the same parameter space, the optimization process is dominated by response-level correctness, which suppresses exploration for diversity.
-As a result, the model often falls into self-repetition during training \cite{DBLP:conf/nips/MoallaMPPG24, DBLP:journals/corr/abs-2505-22617}.
+A common but rarely questioned assumption underlies these methods (e.g., PPO~\cite{DBLP:journals/corr/SchulmanWDRK17}, GRPO~\cite{DBLP:journals/corr/abs-2402-03300}): the policy used to generate \emph{training rollouts} is identical to the policy used to produce \emph{inference responses}.
+We argue that this is a misleading inductive bias for reasoning RL.
+As illustrated in Figure~\ref{fig:intro} (left), the \emph{inference-optimal} distribution emphasizes accuracy and consistency and thus tolerates homogeneous outputs, whereas the \emph{optimization-optimal} distribution requires diversity and broad solution-space coverage, including informative erroneous paths that provide effective gradient signals.
+Tying these two roles to a single set of parameters forces the optimization process to be dominated by response-level correctness, which suppresses effective exploration for diversity.
+As a result, the model frequently collapses into self-repetition during training~\cite{DBLP:conf/nips/MoallaMPPG24, DBLP:journals/corr/abs-2505-22617}.